Skip to content

 • 2019 Invited speaker, departmental seminar at the University of East Anglia, UK.

-• 2018 Invited speaker, ISME International Meeting, Leipzig Germany.
+• 2018 Speaker, ISME International Meeting, Leipzig Germany.

 • 2018 Invited keynote speaker, Roseobacter Symposium, Oldenburg Germany.